spark299/spring-2021-assignment-3/README.md

 ![Specular component](specular.png)

 #### Task 4
-You should consider now reflected rays.
-In the `shade` function, if reflection is toggled, trace **new** rays from the intersection point, and reflected considering the surface normal.
+You should now consider reflected rays.
+In the `shade` function, if the reflection checkbox is toggled, trace **new** rays from the intersection point (and reflected considering the object's normal).
 You should increase the depth count when tracing the new ray with the `trace` function.
 The maximum recurssion depth is determined by the `maxDepth` variable and can also be adjusted via the user interface.

 After implementing the necessary functions, your rendered scene should look like the following when considering a max depth of 1: